 Wolves move in for the kill

 There were others in the congregation, lone wolves (Matt 7:15), who were also troublemakers but not allied with the larger pack, and they also took opportunity to cause havoc.
 They were like a pack of dogs which, having smelt blood, move in for the kill.
 The meeting degenerated disgracefully and shamefully and the pastor had to close it in order to stop further damage.
 The Management Committee members (installed in place of elders and deacons by the interim pastor) were also attacked and vilified.
-The so-called “church family” meetings that we had been to in this church had always been very unpleasant and we always came away from them feeling miserable and frustrated, but so far both the interim and present pastors had been able to maintain control.
+The so-called “church family” meetings that we had been to in this church had always been very unpleasant and we always came away from them feeling miserable, frustrated, and soiled, but so far both the interim and present pastors had been able to maintain control.
 But this one was something else, and the naked hostility was palpable and sickening.

 The flock scattered